 This species is restricted to native prairie or former prairie areas in our state.
 Populations occur in or near low-lying hay fields, native grass pastures, prairies, and occasionally in river floodplains.

 This very secretive species spends most of its time hidden in burrows.
-Crawfish frogs primarily use crayfish burrows for retreats but may occasionally use burrows of other animals.
+Crawfish frogs primarily use crayfish burrows for retreats but may occasionally use the burrows of other animals.
 A crayfish burrow being used by this species will have a noticeably flattened and denuded platform at the entrance.
 Because crayfish burrows can be about 3–5 feet deep and are often at or below groundwater level, the frogs are able to use them as winter retreats.
 In many circumstances, crawfish frogs use the same burrows from year to year.

 Crawfish frogs become nocturnal (active at night) especially after warm, heavy summer rains.
 They are seldom encountered, however, except during their short breeding season.